 The stride monument

 The stride monument is situated within Kampala Serena Hotel and the parliamentary gardens and was set up in remembrance of the Common Wealth Heads of Government Meeting (CHOGM) 2007.
 It was unveiled by the Queen of England and it is currently the most expensive monument in Uganda with a sum of 150 million Uganda shillings.
 The monument was constructed by a team of 11 professional sculptors under the supervision of Professor George Kyeyune.
-The wife husband and son aluminum assemblage moving forward reflects that common wealth states are developing together as a family.
+The wife husband and son aluminum assemblage moving forward reflects that commonwealth states are developing together as a family.

-Other incredible monuments include the East African Development Bank monument, Mutesa Kefeero monument, Mutesa 1 monument and many more.
+Other incredible monuments include the East African Development Bank monument, Mutesa Kefeero monument, Mutesa 1 monument, and many more.

-In conclusion, Kampala capital city isn’t only the busy commercial centre but the best place for one to explore in terms of tourism especially while on city tours.
+In conclusion, Kampala capital city isn’t only the busy commercial center but the best place for one to explore in terms of tourism especially while on city tours.
 It features many historical monuments that have not yet been explored fully.